bookdash/bookdash-android-app/README.md

 # [OPTIONAL setup]
 1. If you wish to build a release version you will need to create your own keystore file and edit the password values in the following file - (create a version of the file without the .sample extension): release-keystore.properties.sample
-2. Setup a Fabric Account. https://fabric.io/dashboard
+2. If you want to add Firebase Crashlytics to your app: Setup a Firebase Account. https://firebase.google.com/docs/crashlytics
-3. Get your Fabric API Key and Client key, change it in the file: /app/fabric-sample.properties and rename the file to fabric.properties

 # Contributions
 Contributions are welcome.
 Please read the [contributions guide](CONTRIBUTING.md) for more information.